ilo-token/ilo-token.github.io/README.md

 # ilo Token

+⚠️ Will soon be moved to Codeberg <https://codeberg.org/neverRare/ilo-token>

 A rule-based dictionary-based Toki Pona to English translator that translates into multiple English outputs showing many possible grammatical and semantic interpretation of the text.
 No machine learning involved.